Department of Computer Science and Operations Research

 vision web page for a broader introduction.

-Much of my fundamental research is funded by the National Sciences and Engineering Research Council of Canada(NSERC), the Network of Centers of Excellence on Mathematics of Information Theory and Complex Systems (MITACS), and the Canada Research Chairs.
+Much of my fundamental research is funded by the National Sciences and Engineering Research Council of Canada(NSERC), the Canada Research Chairs and the Canadian Institute for Advanced Research (CIFAR).

 Below you will find a brief description of selected topics, including pointers to selected recent publications.
 More details can be found in my publications site: